matrix-research-inc/nocompile/README.md

 ## Living with toolchain churn

 `.stderr` goldens break whenever rustc reflows a diagnostic.
-That is inherent to golden-matching rendered text, and it is the worst property of this style of test. `nocompile` cannot fix it, but it offers a cheaper mode — the one axis on which it is _better_ than the alternative rather than merely lighter:
+That is inherent to golden-matching rendered text, and it is the worst property of this style of test. `nocompile` cannot fix it, but it offers a cheaper mode:

 ```rust
 t.mode(nocompile::Mode::Brief);